The kayak and the canoe are similar in many ways.

 - Throw bag: the throw bag simplifies a rescue process.
 If you are kayaking/canoeing you must have one with you at all times.

-- Knife: this one is useful in any outdoor trip.
+- Knife: a kayak knife is useful in any outdoor trip.

 So, kayaking or canoeing?
 Hopefully, you are ready to make your decision at this point.